 How to use images and videos for your blog post

-- Include at least one image near to the top our your post.
+Include at least one image near to the top of your post.

 #5 Use Internal and External Links in your Blog Post

-- Use at least 1-2 internal links to link to past post.
+Use at least 1-2 internal links to link to a past post.